-- How can the introduction of contemporary technologies assist prison workers and support prisoners to one-day re-enter society?
+- How can the introduction of contemporary technologies assist prison workers and support prisoners to re-enter society?

 Professor Neil Morgan